Biegus/Gnalose/README.md

 ```

 ## Goto
 You can only jump to already defined marks.
-You must visit mark first for him to be defined.
+Mark has to below his first usage.
 Also instead of giving an argument to ``halt`` you write ``forget`` with the place name
 ```
 mark place
 halt